1 Day Zooming through Zürich

 One Day Zürich Itinerary

 In a hurry?
-Here’s a time-stamped Zürich travel guide of how to spend one day in the city:
+Here’s a time-stamped Zürich travel guide detailing how to spend one day in the city:

 • 9:30 - 10:00 AM: ☕ Supercharge your day with a homemade pastry and coffee from John Baker (30 min)